eformat/address-graphql/README.md

 mvn quarkus:dev
 ```

-The Address class format is a form of PAF (Postal Address File).
+The Address format is from AUS GNAF Dataset

 - Kibana available on `localhost:5601`
 - GraphQL UI available on `locahost:8080`